Binky (polar bear): Maulings, celebrity, and death

 On July 29, 1994, 29-year-old Australian tourist Kathryn Warburton jumped over two safety rails to get a close-up photograph of Binky in his enclosure.
 When Binky stuck his head through the bars and grabbed her, she suffered a broken leg and bite wounds.
 Another tourist caught the event on tape.
 Binky kept the woman's shoe for three days before it could be retrieved by zoo officials, and the day after the attack, Alaska Star photographer Rob Layman took a photo of Binky holding the shoe in his mouth, an image which was printed in almost every press account of the incident.
-Warburton gave the other shoe to the Bird House, a bar in nearby Bird Creek that burned down in 1996.
+Warburton gave her other shoe to the Bird House, a bar in nearby Bird Creek that burned down in 1996.

 Six weeks later, on September 11, Binky was involved in another mauling.
 Drunken local teenagers approached the bear's enclosure, apparently hoping to swim in his pool, and one 19-year-old was hospitalized with leg lacerations after he was mauled.
 The zoo did not confirm that Binky was the attacker, but the bear had blood on his face following the incident.

 After these attacks, Binky received international news coverage.
 Binky merchandise was created, including T-shirts, mugs, and bumper stickers, often adorned with the shoe photo or with the slogan "Send another tourist, this one got away".
-Local letters to the editor supported Binky during both incidents, most often arguing that polar bears' dangerousness should be respected.
+Local letters to the editor supported Binky during both incidents, most often arguing that the inherently dangerous nature of polar bears should be respected.
 The zoo's director, Sammye Seawell, criticized Warburton's actions in the Anchorage Daily News, saying "[s]he violated the rules and jeopardized the bear's life."
 Though Seawell initially insisted that the attack would not change how the zoo was run, security around Binky's cage was upgraded to keep zoo visitors out.

-In 1995, Binky's cagemate Nuka suddenly became sick with the parasitic disease sarcocystosis, dying from associated liver failure on July 14, a week after her symptoms began.
+In 1995, Binky's cagemate Nuka suddenly became sick with the parasitic disease sarcocystis, dying from associated liver failure on July 14, a week after her symptoms began.
 Shortly thereafter, Binky showed signs of the disease.
 On the morning of July 20, he went into convulsions and died.
 Zoo visitors left bouquets of flowers outside the bears' empty enclosure, and the zoo's memorial service saw a high turnout despite pouring rain.
 The bears were buried on zoo grounds.